kyle-import/OpenMine/README.md

 ![](img/checkgui.png)

+**The developers are NOT responsible for what you do with this tool.**

 ### Installation

 You will have to have a few things installed before running the checker.
 OpenMine assumes that you are on a 64bit Windows, MacOS, or Linux system.